susuhahnml/asp-game-strategies/src/README.md

 This will run the tests in all the files in the tests folder.
 All test files must have the format `test_*.py`

+### 5. Developments

+* TODO add further things to do here, or link to some document